About the religion of Islam

 Most authorities believe that Islam was founded by the Prophet Muhammad during the early 7th Century CE in Mecca and Medina, located in what is now Saudi Arabia.
 Within a century, it had expanded to cover the territory between the Indus River in modern-day west India to Spain in the West.

 Estimates of the total number of Muslims range from 0.7 to

-We accept the best estimate of the world's Muslim population as 1.57 billion, as measured by the Pew Forums.
+We accept the estimate of the world's Muslim population at 1.57 billion, as measured by the Pew Forum.
 About 22% of all people on Earth follow Islam.
 The religion is currently in a period of rapid

 Christianity is currently the largest religion in the world.
 It is followed

 by about 33% of all people -- a percentage that has remained stable for many decades.